anjalishinde0313-wq/simon-game/README.md

 # simon-game
-This is a simon game project to practice fronted
+This is a simon game project to practice fronted.